chat icon

 • Install technology that expedites notification of local law enforcement during emergencies.

 As you prepare your grant application, you may request funding for one or more of these stated purposes.
-Make sure your application is specific and actionable for the best odds at success.
+Make sure your application is specific and actionable for the best chances at success.

 In addition to the STOP and SVPP programs, there are a variety of state and federal grants to improve safety and security at your school.
 SchoolSafety.gov offers a convenient grant finder tool, while a BJA State Policy Advisor can directly consult with you on funding options in your area.